-As a matter of fact, the "Villa Park Orchards Association" packing house, is the only fruit packing operation remaining in Orange County.
+The "Villa Park Orchards Association" packing house, is the only fruit packing operation remaining in Orange County.
 Of interest, it remains near the historic rail lines to this day.

 In short, during the 1950's real estate expansion, new freeway systems were making it easier for people to commute to and from places of work and home.
-Because of this and a burgeoning populous of returning war vets, government-subsidized private bungalows and housing tracts sprung up all over the city up until the 1970s.
+Because of this and a burgeoning populous of returning war vets, government-subsidized private bungalows and housing tracts sprung up all over the City up until the 1970s.

 Traffic gets so bad during the morning, and after-work rush hour, this geographical area and interchange system has earned itself the nickname of: "Orange Crush."

-Also, the Costa Mesa SR 55 Freeway runs through Orange, joining with the eastern desistance of southern SR 22 in the City of Orange.
+Also, the Costa Mesa SR 55 Freeway runs through Orange, joining with the eastern desistance of southern S.R.
+22 in the City of Orange.
 Also, there are newer toll roads to be wary of unless you're a paying customer.
 It's best to avoid accidentally going through one of these without a form of payment in hand, as it will lead to a mailed citation by the Orange County Tax Collectors.

 Identified as the Eastern and Foothill SR 261 and SR 241, these two highways connect Orange, Irvine and Rancho Santa Margarita.

 By and large, most of the original Spanish land grants have since been broken up or sold.
 Modernly, Orange is a cosmopolitan and mostly Caucasian city.
 There are still remnants of its once patriotic, conservative veteran community.